-EarthTalk® is a weekly environmental column made available to our readers from the editors of E/The Environmental Magazine
+EarthTalk® is a weekly environmental column made available to our readers from the editors of E/The Environmental Magazine.

-Dear EarthTalk: How is that being around trees and other plants can help us feel good? – Amy Mola, Greenville, SC
+Dear EarthTalk: How is it that being around trees and other plants can help us feel good? – Amy Mola, Greenville, SC

 “We found that, in general, the greater the tree cover, the greater the pollution removal, and the greater the removal and population density, the greater the value of human health benefits,” says Dave Nowak of the U.S. Forest Service.